 Minimum Requirements (Please note: All five must be met)

-- Currently being served by the Duval County Public Schools Exceptional Student Education (ESE) Department.
+Currently being served by the Duval County Public Schools ESE Department.

 Information Needed To Apply (Very Important)

-Members shall include the ADA Coordinator, staff member of the Office of Disabled Services, City of Jacksonville, and one member of the Mayor's Disability Council.
-Selection will be based on a combination of grades, goals, achievements, and extracurricular activities.
-The decision of the Committee shall be final.
+Members shall include the ADA Coordinator, staff members of the Disabled Services Division, City of Jacksonville and one member of the Mayor's Disability Council.
+Selection will be based on a combination of grades, goals, achievements and extracurricular activities.